 At some point Linda procured a revolver.
 Her sister would later say that by the end of May, Linda had begun to act very strangely.
 On Friday June 1 1918 she shot the family dog, in what appears to have been a ghastly rehearsal for what was to follow.
 Why her sister Ruby did not intervene at this point is a mystery.
 That same day Linda arranged for £50 to be transferred from her own bank account to Ruby’s.

 At 2.30am on Sunday morning Ruby was awoken by two gunshots.
 Realizing that something terrible had happened she rushed next door and asked the neighbor to call the police.
-Constable Coleman arrived and broke into the room.
-He found Linda Loosley dying from a gunshot wound to the forehead.
+Constable Coleman lived nearby and arrived within a few minutes.
+He broke into the room ad found Linda Loosley dying from a gunshot wound to the forehead.
 James Collins was staggering at the foot of the bed with a wound behind his ear.
 There was a half empy bottle of whisky on the dressing table.

 A doctor was summoned from Katoomba, but it was too late to save Linda.
 Collins was taken to Lithgow Hospital, about sixteen miles to the west.

 By morning, word had spread throughout the village.
 The rumour was that Collins had been critically injured, though in reality he had suffered barely more than a flesh wound.
 He was discharged from hospital within a few days.